Lasantha Wickrematunge: Political career

 Wickrematunge began his career as a lawyer, practicing as a defense attorney for eight years under Ranjit Abeysuriya.
 Whilst practicing law, Wickrematunge made his way into the political scene before entering into Journalism starting with The Island and Sun newspapers.
-Wickrematunge contested in the 1989 Parliamentary election from a Colombo seat with the Sri Lanka Freedom Party and then became the private secretary to the world's first female Prime Minister, Sirimavo Bandaranaike.
-Wickrematunge then crossed parties moving to the United National Party and was advisor to Ranil Wickremasinghe and was often dubbed as the "De facto Opposition Leader".
+Wickrematunge contested the 1989 Parliamentary election from a Colombo seat with the Sri Lanka Freedom Party and then became the private secretary to the world's first female prime minister, Sirimavo Bandaranaike.
+Wickrematunge then crossed parties, moving to the United National Party and was advisor to Ranil Wickremasinghe.

 Journalism

 In 1994 Wickrematunge started the Sunday Leader with his brother Lal Wickrematunge.
 In addition to Sunday Leader, Wickrematunge was the Editorial Board Director for the Sinhalese Sunday newspaper Iruresa (launched 2004) and the Wednesday English paper Morning Leader (launched 2005).
 All three were severely critical towards the government.
-He reported critically on both the government and the Tamil Tiger (LTTE) rebels, and the Leader soon became “well known as the island's best independent newspaper".
-He later stated that once the paper was started, he had intended to return to Law, but found himself unwilling to give up Journalism's excitement.
-He was also a Writer for Time magazine at this time and was a political commentator and hosted several broadcast programs including Good Morning Sri Lanka.
+He reported critically on both the government and the Tamil Tiger (LTTE) rebels, and the Leader soon became "well known as the island's best independent newspaper".
+He later stated that once the paper was started, he had intended to return to law, but found himself unwilling to give up journalism's excitement.
+He was also a writer for Time magazine at this time and was a political commentator while he hosted his broadcast programs including Good Morning Sri Lanka.

-At the height of his career Wickrematunge was feared by senior ministers and the most powerful in the nation.
-Political leaders on both sides at various times sought to persuade Wickrematunge offering him ministries of his choice.
+At the height of his career Wickrematunge was feared by senior ministers and the most powerful in the nation and political leaders on both sides at various times sought to persuade Wickrematunge into accepting political positions by offering him ministries of his choice.
 The paper quickly drew threats and attacks for its reporting on corruption by government ministers.

-In 2000, the government tried Wickrematunge for criminal libel of President Chandrika Kumaratunga, but Wickrematunge received no major penalties.
+From 1994-2005, Wickrematunge was an ardent critic of the Chandrika Kumaratunga government.
+In 2000, Wickrematunge conducted an investigation into Kumartunga's education qualifications.
+Kumaratunga's curriculum vitae had stated that she was an alumna of the Sorbonne University.
+Wickrematunge challenged Kumaratunga to release her documentations of certification and went on to publish a letter from the university that stated Kumaratunga was never registered as a student.
+In May 2000, the government of Kumaratunga closed down the Sunday Leader after military setbacks in the war against LTTE in the north of the country.
+Wickrematunge filed a fundamental rights application with the Supreme Court, fought the closure and secured a court victory striking down the law allowing government to curb the fourth estate.
+In 2006, after Kumaratunga was ousted as President, she went on to form a friendship with Wickrematunge.